 It worked.

-Fragment caching used Solid Cache backed by SQLite.
+Caching used Solid Cache backed by SQLite.
 The SQLite database lived inside the container filesystem.

 # config/environments/production.rb